esbaxter/model_rocket_controller/README.md

 This repository is the ongoing build of model rocket data collection system and (hopefully) controller.
 Here are the requirements:

 1) On ascent, log altitude above ground, Z-axis (vertical) velocity and Z-axis acceleration.
 Log interval should be configurable between 50 milliseconds and 1000 milliseconds.
 Log should be retrievable after landing.
+2) At apogee log alititude above ground and temperature.
-2) On descent, log altitude above ground and temperature on a one second interval.
+3) On descent, log altitude above ground and temperature on a one second interval.
 Log should be retrievable after landing.
 4) Record up to 10 minutes of data starting at liftoff and ending at touchdown on a non-volatile media.